SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/knowledge-hub.md

 ![Knowledge Hub button](/images/users-guide/getting-started/getting-started-knowledge-hub-button.png)

-The Knowlegde Hub dialog opens, presenting a couple of options in a list.
+The **Knowlegde Hub** dialog opens, presenting a couple of options in a list.

 ![Knowledge Hub dialog](/images/users-guide/getting-started/getting-started-knowledge-hub-dialog.png)

+>**Info:** The options provided in the **Knowlegde Hub** dialog will frequently be updated so that the sessions, resources and communication options you see in the platform might not match exactly those shown in the image above and described below.

 ### Sessions